williamlegotyler/BonziBuddy_RENEWED/README.md

 1. drag the "bonzibuddy renewed" folder in your "C:\Program Files" folder.
 2. go onto the "install dependencies" folder and run the "install dependencies.bat" and then follow the instructions there.
-3. download and install "Microsoft speech SAPI 4.0"
-4. download and install "TTS TruVoice di Lernout & Hauspie".
+3. download and install "TTS TruVoice di Lernout & Hauspie".
-5. go into "C:\Program Files\bonzibuddy renewed" and execute the "launch.bat".
+4. go into "C:\Program Files\bonzibuddy renewed" and execute the "launch.bat".

 # Anvitiruses